 I like this story.
 Switching from enumerators to surveys meant literally shifting our definition of what race is from a matter of appearance to a matter of identity.
 And it wasn’t a strategic or philosophical decision.
 Instead, the very demographics of the population underwent a fundamental unsettling because of the logistical difficulties in collecting information from a large number of people.
 Nevertheless, this change would have a profound impact on who we think Americans are, what research about race finds, and how we think about race today.

 See also the U.S. Census and the Social Construction of Race and Race and Censuses from Around the World.
 To look at the questionnaires and their instructions for any decade, visit the Minnesota Population Center.
-Thanks to Philip Cohen for sending the link.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+Thanks to Philip Cohen for sending the link.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.